Posted: May 16, 2008, 4 a.m. EST

 What Lurks Beneath The Bed

 Beds serve two purposes — for sleep and as a place for a rabbit on the lam in the home to hide.
-Your rabbit instinctively knows that under the confines of your bed, it can enjoy many more moments of leisure even after its location is discovered — because a house rabbit also instinctively seems to know the exact distance ratio between the spot it lies and how far (or little) your arms can reach under the bed.
-After an hour of amusing your rabbit by wriggling your arms just out of reach of it, your pet might give you renewed hope by finally making a move in your direction — only to give your hand a sniff (did she bring me a snack yet?) and then promptly receding back further into the depths of the bed’s shadow.
+Your rabbit instinctively knows that under the confines of your bed, he can enjoy many more moments of leisure even after his location is discovered — because a house rabbit also instinctively seems to know the exact distance ratio between the spot he lies and how far (or little) your arms can reach under the bed.
+After an hour of amusing your rabbit by wriggling your arms just out of reach of him, your pet might give you renewed hope by finally making a move in your direction — only to give your hand a sniff (did she bring me a snack yet?) and then promptly receding back farther into the depths of the bed’s shadow.

-Removing a rabbit from under the bed takes patience, but an enticing treat — just out of its reach — gives you the upper hand.
+Removing a rabbit from under the bed takes patience, but an enticing treat — just out of his reach — gives you the upper hand.
 You can eventually coax your pet out by moving the treat farther and farther into the open.
-Don’t pounce on your rabbit once it is in the open, or you might end up with an injured rabbit and ruined trust.
-Instead, allow it to enjoy a bit of the treat, and then calmly pick it up while making sure it is fully supported in your arms.
+Don’t pounce on your rabbit once he is in the open, or you might end up with an injured rabbit and ruined trust.
+Instead, allow him to enjoy a bit of the treat, and then calmly pick him up while making sure he is fully supported in your arms.

 Tables & Chairs, Oh My!

 You probably bought your coffee table and/or dining room set for your own comfort and ease.
-Your rabbit probably thought you bought them purely for places for it to take cover.
+Your rabbit probably thought you bought them purely for places for him to take cover.
 Low-lying tables are especially sought after, as are tables and chairs with wide legs, which are even better to hide behind.
-Don’t be surprised to see your rabbit making a daily ritual of rubbing its chin against your table and chair legs, which is its way of claiming, “I got dibs!”
+Don’t be surprised to see your rabbit making a daily ritual of rubbing his chin against your table and chair legs, which is his way of claiming, "I got dibs!”
 Add a floor-length tablecloth and your rabbit will be a happy hider.

 Check your table and chair legs for signs that your rabbit has been nibbling on them.
-If it has, block its access to them, because the lacquer and finish on home furnishings can be harmful if ingested.
+If he has, block his access to them, because the lacquer and finish on home furnishings can be harmful if ingested.